azzubair01/zubairhub/README.md

-# Azzubair's Webapp
+# ZubairHub

 ## Overview
-Azzubair's Webapp is a Streamlit-based application that integrates various functionalities, including social graph visualization, object detection, document parsing, text extraction, and SAP data transformation.
+ZubairHub is a Streamlit-based application that integrates various functionalities, including social graph visualization, object detection, document parsing, text extraction, and SAP data transformation.
 The application provides an intuitive interface with a sidebar navigation menu to select and interact with different features.

 ## Features
 - **📌 Introduction**: Overview of the web app and its purpose.